platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

 * `name`: The [name of your application](../../../configuration/app/app-reference.md) container does not have to be the same as your project name, and in most single application cases you can simply name it `app`.
 You should notice in the next step, when you configure how requests are handled in `.platform/routes.yaml` that `name` is reused there, and it is important that they are the same.

   {{< note >}}

-  If you are trying to to deploy [microservices](/configuration/app/multi-app.md#example-of-a-micro-service-multi-app), the only constraint is that each of these application names must be unique.
+  If you are trying to deploy microservices, the only constraint is that each app name must be unique.

   {{< /note >}}

 * `type`: The [type](/configuration/app/app-reference.md) attribute in `.platform.app.yaml` sets the container base image for the application, and sets the primary language.
 In general, `type` should have the form